 - Development of Standard Operating Procedures (SOPs) for Medicine Registration, GMP inspections and Quality Management Systems.

 - Common Technical Documents (CTDs) were approved, assimilated and rolled out in all countries.

 - Seven joint assessment sessions have been successfully conducted

 - Several joint GMP inspections were performed.

-TFDA on behalf of other EAC NMRAs receive dossiers for joint assessment and work hand in hand with EAC Secretariat in planning the joint assessments sessions.
-After the applications have been jointly assessed, TFDA holds the responsibility of communicating with the Applicants until a final decision is reached for each product.
+TMDA on behalf of other EAC NMRAs receive dossiers for joint assessment and work hand in hand with EAC Secretariat in planning the joint assessments sessions.
+After the applications have been jointly assessed, TMDA holds the responsibility of communicating with the Applicants until a final decision is reached for each product.

 Joint Assessment Procedures

 Joint assessment procedure is a formal procedure where one application is simultaneously submitted in all EAC Partner States NMRAs, so that assessment is done together such that the final results obtained are binding in all Partner States.

 Joint assessment procedures are coordinated and facilitated by TMDA.